 Stabilized whipped cream will hold its shape for at least 24 hours.
 I generally pipe the whipped cream right before presenting the pie, but with the stabilized version you can do this well in advance.

-You can make this pie through pouring the pudding into the crust up to 48 hours in advance and refrigerate it with plastic wrap pressed directly onto the surface of the pudding.
+You can make this pie by pouring the pudding into the crust up to 48 hours in advance and refrigerating it with plastic wrap pressed directly onto the surface of the pudding.
 Then add the whipped cream and decorative banana slices just before serving.

 You can also make the pie start to (nearly) finish 24 hours ahead of time.
 To add the whipped cream in advance, it’s best to stabilize it with a bit of gelatin.
 I’ve included the instructions in the recipe below.
 Pipe the whipped cream on top of the pie, don’t cover it, and keep it in the fridge for up to one day.
 Just before serving top with sliced bananas.

 Storing and Freezing This Pie

 This pie isn’t meant for the freezer.
 Plus, I don’t love freezing anything with fresh bananas just because the freezer breaks them down and releases too much liquid which results in unwanted sogginess, not to mention unpleasant texture.

 More Homemade Pie Recipes to Give a Try!

 2 1/2 cups whole milk

 2 teaspoons vanilla bean paste, or 4 teaspoons vanilla extract

 2 medium (7" to 7-7/8" long) bananas